 As Collaboration & Interoperability Architect within Digital Library Systems and Services (DLSS) at the Stanford University Libraries (SUL), I serve as an expert in the software, standards, architectures and models for technologies for libraries, archives and museums (LAMs).
-My role at Stanford is both as a technologist (focusing on data modeling and API design) and as an advocate and facilitator (focusing on training, collaborative practices, and shared software development projects).
+My role at Stanford is both as a technologist (focusing on architecture, data modeling, and API design), and as an advocate and facilitator (focusing on training, collaborative practices, and shared software development projects).
 Along with my colleagues in DLSS, I help organize LDCX, an annual unconference for technologists in the cultural heritage sector.

 Matienzo, Mark A. “The Digital Public Library of America’s Application Programming Interface and Metadata Ingestion Process.”
 Case study in Sharing Archival Metadata, Aaron Rubenstein.
 In Putting Descriptive Standards to Work, eds.
 Kris Kiesling and Christopher J. Prom.
 Trends in Archives Practice.
 Chicago: Society of American Archivists, 2017.

 Karadkar, Unmil P., Audrey Altman, Mark Breedlove, and Mark Matienzo.
 "Introduction to the Digital Public Library of America API" (tutorial).
 In JCDL '16: Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries. doi:10.1145/2910896.2925428